IMPORT TARIFFS - LATEST NEWS & UPDATES

 loaded container ship leaving a port terminal.

-What’s the Difference Between a Customs Broker and Freight Forwarder?
+The Difference Between Customs Brokers and Freight Forwarders

 The import and export of goods is a complex process.
 Customs brokers are great for the official documentation of everything.
 The actual shipping arrangements, however, might be outside their expertise.